 Guerrilla Green Inspiration, Amsterdam Style

 I've seen lots of great Guerrilla Gardening projects over the years.
-From an army of brightly planted tree wells spotted in New York, to the Arbutus Greenway right here in Vancouver, they have always brought a smile to my face.
-The thought of people taking over an abandoned or underused plot of land and filling it with life, just makes me happy on the most basic level.
+From an army of brightly planted tree wells spotted in New York, to the Arbutus Greenway right here in Vancouver, Canada and they have always brought a smile to my face.
+The thought of people taking over an abandoned or underused plot of land and filling it with life just makes me happy on the most basic level.
 But I have to say, I always thought of them as a space that was purposely planted and maintained as a garden would be.
 Until that is, I visited Amsterdam last summer.

 Here I saw not only the magnificent collections of Hortus Amsterdam (https://www.dehortus.nl/en/) and a frankly staggering array of naturalistic public parks and beds (Piet Oudolf's Vlinderhof is well worth the journey! https://en.vlinderhof.com/ ) but plants, growing in every available space throughout out the city.
 I mean every crack in the sidewalk, every little nook was growing.
 Hollyhocks, lavender and santolina, buddleia, ivy and even wisteria was sprouting from the smallest bits of soil, covering brick facades and stretching along well worn cobbles.
 It blew my mind and it also stuck with me long after my visit.